Food in the DC jails

 Multiple agencies have documented the challenges of food in the DC jail.

 The DC jails’ food conditions have been scrutinized since the 1970s through many investigations by the Office of the District of Columbia Auditor, the District of Columbia Corrections Information Council, the United States Marshals Service, and the Washington Lawyers’ Committee.
 These investigations have described the food in the jails as inedible, moldy, vermin-infested, served in unsanitary conditions, and nutritionally insufficient.
 In a 2023 survey conducted by DC Greens (with support from DC Justice Lab) of people incarcerated at DC jails, the vast majority reported experiencing unsafe food, lack of nutritious meals, and frequent hunger, with 70 percent reporting they had been served spoiled or rotten food.
 One resident in the DC jail surveyed said, “the food is unhealthy, inhumane, the worst food I’ve ever seen in a jail.”
-Aramark, the third-party company that manages the food contract for DC jails, has been repeatedly sued and fined in multiple states for providing rotten food and inadequate portions and sickening people in facilities across the country.
+Aramark, the third-party company that manages the food contract for DC jails, has been repeatedly sued and fined in multiple states for providing rotten food and inadequate portions and sickening people in facilities across the country

 Access to high-quality food in the jail and in the community is a racial justice issue.